ziczhang/e2MPRA_analysis/README.md

 # e2MPRA_analysis

-This repository provides analysis scripts for the e2MPRA study, implemented in Python.
-The code supports quality control, normalization, and visual/statistical analyses of MPRA and epigenomic data (ATAC-seq, CUT&Tag).
+This repository contains analysis scripts for the e2MPRA study, implemented in Python.
+The code supports quality control, normalization, and both visual and statistical analyses of MPRA and epigenomic datasets (including ATAC-seq and CUT&Tag).
+The uploaded scripts have been refactored using Claude Sonnet4, with improvements including added comments, function explanations, and minor code modifications.

 > **Note**: This repository includes Python source files in the `src` directory.
 Data visualization and figure generation for publication are carried out in the `ipynb` directory using Jupyter Notebooks.